darwinex/quant-accelerator-program/README.md

 # Skill Set Challenge!

-[Hudson & Thames](https://hudsonthames.org/) has provided the following skillset challenge to allow potential researchers to gauge if they have the required skills to take part in the [apprenticeship program](https://hudsonthames.org/apprenticeship-program/).
+[Darwinex and Hudson & Thames](https://discover.darwinex.com/en-gb/quant-accelerator-program-with-hudson-thames) has provided the following skillset challenge to allow potential quants to gauge if they have the required skills to take part in the The Quant Accelerator Program.

 <div align="center">
   <img src="https://raw.githubusercontent.com/darwinex/quant-accelerator-program/master/Images/quantacc.JPG" height="250"><br>